georgemiller

 Key takeaways

-- European stocks were mixed; government bonds fell.
+- European stocks and government bond yields rose.

 Markets